Into the UK - First place to visit - the ancient city of York

 Heading further into the centre of the city I found this lovely remnant of a medieval castle.

-Looking out from on top of the keep showed some brilliant views of the town (this is one photo I took) more later.
+Looking out from on top of the keep showed some brilliant views of the

 Wandering away from that lovely keep (I have more photos from the inside) I found the York fire station.
 I decided it would be great to say high.
 They welcomed me in and showed me around.
 I got some photos and left them an Australian Flag bandana.